-- Working Together to Safeguard Children (2018) - The Children Act (1989) and Children Act (1989) - Keeping Children Safe in Education (Sept 2018) - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) - Protection of Freedoms Act (2012) - Data Protection Act (2018) - The Prevent Duty Guidance for England and Wales (2015) - The Prevent Duty: departmental advice for schools and childcare providers (2015) - Prevent Duty Guidance: for further education institutions in England and Wales (2015) - Mandatory reporting of Female Genital Mutilation procedural information (2015) - Sexual Offences Act (2003) and Serious Crime Act (2015) - Sexual violence and sexual harassment between children in schools and colleges (2018) - Children Missing Education; statutory guidance for local authorities (2016)
+- Working Together to Safeguard Children (2018) - The Children Act (1989) and Children Act (1989) - Keeping Children Safe in Education (Sept 2019) - Information Sharing: Advice for practitioners providing safeguarding services to children, young people, parents and carers (2018) - Protection of Freedoms Act (2012) - Data Protection Act (2018) - The Prevent Duty Guidance for England and Wales (2015) - The Prevent Duty: departmental advice for schools and childcare providers (2015) - Prevent Duty Guidance: for further education institutions in England and Wales (2015) - Mandatory reporting of Female Genital Mutilation procedural information (2015) - Sexual Offences Act (2003) and Serious Crime Act (2015) - Sexual violence and sexual harassment between children in schools and colleges (2018) - Children Missing Education; statutory guidance for local authorities (2016) - Mental Health and Behaviour in Schools (2018) - Relationships Education, Relationships and Sex Education (RSE) and Health Education (2019) - Teaching Online Safety in Schools (2019) - Serious Violence Strategy (2018) - Promoting the education of looked-after children and previously-looked after children; Statutory guidance for local authorities (2018) - Designated teacher for looked-after and previously looked-after children (2018)

-The policy is consistent with Derby and Derbyshire Safeguarding Children web-based procedures, including the local criteria for action (thresholds document) and local protocol for assessment.
-These can be found via (add details of school/college system for access to the procedures) and is also located on the Policy and Procedures page of www.derbyscb.org.uk.
-The school/college will adhere to the Derby and Derbyshire Safeguarding Children procedures
+The policy is consistent with Derby and Derbyshire Safeguarding Children Partnership webbased procedures, including the local criteria for action (thresholds document) and local protocol for assessment and is also located on the Policy and Procedures page of www.ddscp.org.uk.
+The school/college will adhere to the Derby and Derbyshire Safeguarding Children Partnership procedures.

-Multi-agency transitional arrangements
+Multi-agency working